 A hymn is a congregational song of prayer or praise.
 Most of our hymns are found in The Hymnal 1982.
 The Hymnal is divided into two parts.
 The “S numbers” at the beginning of the hymnal are for musical settings of the liturgical words from the Prayer Book, such as the Gloria and Sanctus.
 These are songs that we sing almost every week.
 The rest of the Hymnal includes songs about all aspects of our Christian life.
 The hymns are chosen to expand on the ideas found in the Bible readings for the day.

-The Red Book is a special collection of hymns that we have put together for use at St. Mark’s.
-We sing from the Red Book approximately twice a month at the 9:00 a.m. service.
-The Red Book includes songs in a variety of styles, focusing especially on congregational songs from the folk and renewal traditions.
+The Worship & Rejoice Hymnal is used approximately twice a month at the 9:00 a.m. service.
+This book includes songs in a variety of styles, focusing especially on congregational songs from the folk and renewal traditions.

 A cantor helps to lead the congregation in song.
 At the 9:00 a.m. service, the cantor sings from the lectern in place of the choir.